Reverse Proxy Authentication and Access Restrictions

-NetBird Reverse Proxy supports multiple authentication methods to control who can access your exposed services.
+NetBird Reverse Proxy supports multiple authentication methods and connection-level access restrictions to control who can access your exposed services.
 You can enable one or more methods on each service, or leave a service completely public.
-Authentication is configured per service in the Authentication tab when creating or editing a service.
+Authentication and access restrictions are configured per service in the Authentication tab when creating or editing a service.

 Authentication tab showing all available authentication methods